OpenBB-finance/OpenBB/guides/stocks/introduction_to_stocks.md

 and show the historical prices, correlations and sentiment between similar companies (<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/comparison_analysis/hcorr/" target="_blank">correlation</a>).

 <h2>How to use</h2>

-The stocks menu is called upon by typing `stocks` which opens the following menu:
+The Stocks menu is called upon by typing `stocks` which opens the following menu:

 ![Stocks Menu](images/initial_stocks_menu.png)